takinoy/zen-gtk-themes/README.md

 ----------

 0.6.0
-- remove shadow on menubar
+- Remove shadow on menubar.
-- update color sheme for panel, menu, menubar, scroolbar and prelight state
+- Rpdate color sheme for panel, menu, menubar, scroolbar and prelight state.
-- modify gtk2 theme to match to its gtk3 version :
+- Modify gtk2 theme to match to its gtk3 version :
 	- remove space between menu frame and menu items
 	- selected color variations between odd and even row for treeviews
-	- flat style for selected items
+	- flat style for selected items.
-- improve focused items effects for gtk3
+- Improve focused items effects for gtk3.
-- bug fix for selected items color in evince (gtk3)
+- Bug fix for selected items color in evince (gtk3).
+- Sources available in git repository.

 0.5.0
 - Improve theme rendering and consistency for gtk2 and gtk3 versions.
-- Themes can be installed independently
+- Themes can be installed independently.
-- bugs fixed in gtk3 css files, gtk3 gnome-terminal text color.
+- Bugs fixed in gtk3 css files, gtk3 gnome-terminal text color.

 0.4.4
-- use the murrine engine for gtk-2 version
+- Use the murrine engine for gtk-2 version.
-- theme ported to gtk3 >=3.4
+- Theme ported to gtk3 >=3.4.

 0.3.4
-- last gtk2 version with the clearlook engine
+- Last gtk2 version with the clearlook engine.
-- updates from 0.6.0 branch (gtk2)
+- Updates from 0.6.0 branch (gtk2).

 0.3.2
-- new color schemes and preconfigured settings
+- New color schemes and preconfigured settings.
-- add notify theme for xfce
+- Add notify theme for xfce.

 0.2.2 :
-- panels, menu and treeviews settings can be edited in a separate GtkRC file
+- Panels, menu and treeviews settings can be edited in a separate GtkRC file.
-- adjustments of color setting and widget proprieties for light and dark color schemes
+- Adjustments of color setting and widget proprieties for light and dark color schemes.

 0.1.1 :
-- patch to set scrollbars width in libreoffice
+- Patch to set scrollbars width in libreoffice.

-note : versions 0.2 to 0.3 uses the clearlooks engine
+Note : versions 0.2 to 0.3 uses the clearlooks engine.